BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 ### Guaranteed M0RQ, Cutie Killer, and Heartfull Splodger

+*(Included in TPS UCP 2.2 in the base patch - no need to use this one separately if you're already using TPS UCP 2.2!)*

 There are three chests hidden around in the Claptastic Voyage DLC which provide, respectively, the M0RQ shield, and the unique glitch weapons Cutie Killer and Heartfull Splodger.
 These chests are intended to only